 Along with great views, you’ll get a close-up view of the white Coron sign and a giant cross.
 A hike to the top of Mt.
-Tapyas is definitely worth it and it’s one of the best things to do in Coron!
+Tapyas is worth it, and it’s one of the best things to do in Coron!

 Mt.
 Tapyas History

 The mountain allegedly got its name from WWII, when Japanese Soldiers were hiding on the hill when US fighter pilots bombed it, knocking off part of the top.
 Tapyas means to chip or cut in the local dialect.

 Also known as Coron Hill, Mt.
 Tapyas falls short of most definitions of a mountain, but it still gives one of the best views in Coron.

 Elevation of Mt.
 Tapyas: 163 Meters (535 ft) above sea level

 How Hard is the Climb up Mt.
 Tapyas

 Overall, it is an easy hike as long as you can handle the stairs.
 It is paved all the way to the top.
 Along the way, there are a few nice viewpoints to stop while you take a break from the ascend.

 I wouldn’t hesitate to recommend it to just about anyone, no matter their fitness level.
 However, there are no handicapped facilities currently.